btcfoundationedcom/btcfoundationedcom.github.io/resources/README.md

 3. The committee members cannot guarantee that they will be able to review all submitted links, so please consider this form a way to help the committee discover good educational materials about Bitcoin, and not an official communication with the committee or the Bitcoin Foundation.

-4. For more information, contact the Chair of the committee, Nikos Bentenitis at [nbentenitis@bitcoinfoundation.org](nbentenitis@bitcoinfoundation.org), or create [a Github issue](https://github.com/btcfoundationedcom/btcfoundationedcom.github.io/issues/new).
+4. For more information, contact the Chair of the committee, Colin Gallagher, [via XMPP](https://ssd.eff.org/en/glossary/xmpp) at [coling.bitcoinfoundation@dukgo.com](coling.bitcoinfoundation@dukgo.com).
+Please note that this is presently provided as a chat function and is not an e-mail address.
+You can also create [a Github issue](https://github.com/btcfoundationedcom/btcfoundationedcom.github.io/issues/new) to develop discussion or suggest new content.

 References
 ==========